|

 All of the same makes and models as IT2

-Cars as new as the current model year
+as new as the current model year

 Rules available here, in .pdf format